-Incidental findings
+Incidental Findings

 No diseases or conditions have been consistently or strongly linked to variation in CYP2C9 independent of drug metabolism and response.
-CYP2C9 IMs and PMs may be predisposed to serious bleeding during warfarin therapy and increased risk of phenytoin-related toxicities. ^{4,8}
+CYP2C9 IMs and PMs may be predisposed to serious bleeding during warfarin therapy and increased risk of phenytoin-related toxicities (4, 8).

-Other considerations
+Other Considerations

-CYP2C9 is located within a cluster of CYP2C genes (CYP2C18, CYP2C19, CYP2C9, and CYP2C8) on chromosome 10 (Figure S1), which evolved from a common ancestral CYP gene through duplication events.
-Importantly, the CYP2C92 allele is in strong linkage disequilibrium with the CYP2C83 allele (Table S11), such that > 80% of individuals who carry the CYP2C92 allele also carry the CYP2C83 allele in many populations.
-This may be of clinical relevance for drugs that are substrates for both CYP2C8 and CYP2C9, such as diclofenac and ibuprofen.
+CYP2C9 is located within a cluster of CYP2C genes (CYP2C18, CYP2C19, CYP2C9, and CYP2C8) on chromosome 10 (Figure S1), which evolved from a common ancestral CYP gene through duplication events (9).
+Importantly, the CYP2C92 allele is in strong linkage disequilibrium with the CYP2C83 allele (Table S11), such that more than 80% of individuals who carry the CYP2C92 allele also carry the CYP2C83 allele in many populations (10).
+This may be of clinical relevance for drugs that are substrates for both CYP2C8 and CYP2C9 such as diclofenac and ibuprofen.

+DRUG: NSAIDs

-DRUG: NSAIDS Background
+Background

-NSAIDs are among the most commonly used analgesics due to their lack of addictive potential.
-They are also one of the most diverse classes of clinically available drugs, with > 40 chemically distinct compounds marketed worldwide.
-The principal therapeutic effect of NSAIDs occurs via inhibition of prostaglandin biosynthesis from arachidonic acid by the prostaglandin G/H synthases 1 and 2, also known as cyclooxygenases (COX).
+NSAIDs are among the most commonly used analgesics due to their lack of addictive potential (11).
+They are also one of the most diverse classes of clinically available drugs, with more than 40 chemically distinct compounds marketed world-wide.
+The principal therapeutic effect of NSAIDs occurs via inhibition of prostaglandin biosynthesis from arachidonic acid by the prostaglandin G/H synthases 1 and 2, also known as cyclooxygenases (COX) (12).
 Most NSAIDs are reversible inhibitors of both the COX-1 and COX-2 isoforms.
 Celecoxib, meloxicam, and diclofenac are selective COX-2 inhibitors.

-Millions of older adults consume NSAIDs regularly for chronic pain, 13 whereas short-term use is prevalent in those experiencing acute pain and musculoskeletal injuries. ^{14,15} NSAIDs are commonly used in pediatric patients to reduce fever and ameliorate pain and in preterm infants or neonates with patent ductus arteriosus as an attempt to induce closure of the ductus.
+Millions of older adults consume NSAIDs regularly for chronic pain (13), while short term use is prevalent in those experiencing acute pain and musculoskeletal injuries (14, 15).
+NSAIDs are commonly used in pediatric patients to reduce fever and ameliorate pain and in preterm infants or neonates with patent ductus arteriosus as an attempt to induce closure of the ductus.

 Hepatic biotransformation, often via cytochrome P450 isoforms CYP2C9, 1A2, and 3A4 (Table S12), and renal excretion are the principal routes of clearance of the majority of NSAIDs.
-The activity of CYP enzymes is influenced by genetic variation, age, sex, circadian variation, disease, and interacting drugs that are CYP substrates, inhibitors, or inducers.
-16 Thus, variability in the metabolism of NSAIDs can have a considerable impact on drug exposure.
+The activity of CYP enzymes is influenced by genetic variation, age, gender, circadian variation, disease, and interacting drugs that are CYP substrates, inhibitors or inducers (16).
+Thus, variability in the metabolism of NSAIDs can have a considerable impact on drug exposure.
 Several NSAIDs undergo enterohepatic recycling, thus amplifying interindividual variability in drug exposure.

-Although several NSAIDs are considered safe for over-the-counter use, they have the potential to cause serious complications, including gastrointestinal (GI) bleeding (1-2% per year of regular users), hypertension (up to 5% per year of regular users), myocardial infarction (up to 1% per year), heart failure (up to 1% per year), and renal damage; arrhythmias and sudden cardiac death have also been observed in rare cases.
-With the large population exposure to NSAIDs, these adverse events may have considerable public health and economic impacts, although this is difficult to quantify particularly for cardiovascular adverse effects, given the background prevalence of cardiovascular disease in the general population.
-It
+While several NSAIDs are considered safe for over-the-counter use, they have the potential to cause serious complications, including gastrointestinal (GI) bleeding (1-2% per year of regular users), hypertension (up to 5% per year of regular users), myocardial infarction (up to 1% per year), heart failure (up to 1% per year) and renal damage; arrhythmias and sudden cardiac death have also been observed in rare cases (11).
+With the large population exposure to NSAIDs, these adverse events may have considerable public health and economic impacts, although this is difficult to quantify particularly for cardiovascular adverse effects, given the background prevalence of cardiovascular disease in the general population (17).

-Individual risk factors, such as older age, concomitant drug use, or pre-existing disease, have been associated with the occurrence of adverse events; however, our understanding of the molecular mechanisms-including genetic predisposition-that result in complications in some patients, but not others, is limited.
-Importantly, NSAID adverse events are largely on-target adverse events caused by the inhibition of COX-1 or COX-2 in tissues in which they fulfill physiological functions, such as the GI tract, kidneys, and cardiovascular system, 18 resulting in an increased risk of complications with increased drug doses or exposure.
-12 This has been borne out in a meta-analysis that demonstrated the dose-dependency of cardiovascular complications related to celecoxib.
-19
+Individual risk factors, such as older age, concomitant drug use, or preexisting disease, have been associated with the occurrence of adverse events; however, our understanding of the molecular mechanisms - including genetic predisposition - that result in complications in some patients, but not others, is limited.
+Importantly, NSAID adverse events are largely on-target adverse events caused by the inhibition of COX-1 or COX-2 in tissues in which they fulfill physiological functions such as the GI tract, kidney and cardiovascular system (18), resulting in an increased risk of complications with increased drug doses or exposure (12).
+This has been borne out in a meta-analysis that demonstrated the dose-dependency of cardiovascular complications related to celecoxib (19).